 The GreenPAC Parliamentary Internship for the Environment, with support from the Sustainability Network, offers young leaders (aged 18-30) the chance to gain invaluable training and experience from Canada’s top environmental champions on Parliament Hill.
 The program runs from September 2019 to June 2020, and includes a monthly stipend of $2,500.

-For the first two months of the program, interns will be involved in a national, non-partisan public engagement strategy in the lead up to the 2019 federal election – one of the most exciting times in politics.
-From November to June, each intern will be placed full-time in the Parliament Hill office of a Member of Parliament (MP) who has a proven record of environmental leadership.
+For the first few months of the program, interns will be involved in a national, non-partisan public engagement strategy in the lead up to the 2019 federal election – one of the most exciting times in politics.
+From January to June, each intern will be placed full-time in the Parliament Hill office of a Member of Parliament (MP) who has a proven record of environmental leadership.
 Reflecting GreenPAC’s commitment to nonpartisanship, host MPs come from across the political spectrum and from every major political party.
 During this time, interns will gain a deep, day-to-day understanding of the federal government, becoming well-versed in policy research, legislative affairs, communications and constituency work while also supporting Ottawa’s strongest champions for the environment.
 Outside the office, interns will meet leaders from the nonprofit and business sectors, attend exclusive events and take part in a broad range of leadership development programming.

 As change comes in many forms, GreenPAC welcomes applications from young leaders no matter their level or type of education.
 We particularly encourage individuals who self-identify as female, LGBTQ+, Indigenous, a person of colour, or having a disability to apply.
 GreenPAC is committed to equity and inclusion in all stages of its selection process.
 If you have any questions or require reasonable accommodations during the application process, please contact email@example.com prior to the application deadline.